NDIS

 • Cognitive development

-• Behavior and emotion management
+• Behaviour and emotion management

-Personalized ASD therapy programs
+Personalised ASD therapy programs

 Many people with Autism find exercising difficult because of one or more of the following factors: Low muscle tone, reduced joint proprioception, lack of core stability and balance, mental well-being, low coordination and under-developed gross motor skills.
 An AEP can directly address these factors or work around them through many different ways to help them achieve specific physical activity goals or to enjoy exercise.
-Sessions with an AEP can also help improve behavioral regulation and self-management techniques.
+Sessions with an AEP can also help improve behavioural regulation and self-management techniques.
 AEP’s have specific skill sets to be able to work flexibly with the environment and the client to make sure it is a suitable space to get the most out of the session.

 Sensory preferences